-When others place their loved ones in the care of nursing homes, hospices, or home health aides, their expectations are high.
+When relatives place their loved ones in the care of nursing homes, hospices, or home health aides, their expectations are high.
 They trust in your professional expertise to offer their senior family members the assistance, supervision, and respect they deserve.
-And when something goes wrong, your patients’ family members may be more inclined to sue your small healthcare business, believing you betrayed their trust.
+And when something goes wrong, the patients' family members may be more inclined to sue your small healthcare business, believing you betrayed their trust.

 After all, there’s already plenty of public anxiety surrounding nursing homes and hospices.
-Most people can immediately recall allegations of elderly abuse and neglect that they see on the news.
+Most people can recall allegations of elderly abuse and neglect that they saw in the news.
 These cases not only hurt the public image of elderly care facilities – they also leave your business more susceptible to malpractice lawsuits.

 Take this article from The Ledger, for example.
 It details the years-long lawsuit against Oaks Healthcare Center, a nursing home in Florida.
 Arlene Townsend, a patient at the facility, repeatedly fell at the center and died (at age 69) after staying there for three years.
 Her son sued the nursing home, alleging it failed to properly supervise his mother.
 The jury awarded more than $1.2 billion in damages.